-The first report of our TransformTax project is Added Value, which outlines three changes to VAT that should be made to embed environmental and social benefits in the tax system.
+We outline three changes to VAT that can be made relatively easily in the near term.
+They should be made as a priority to begin the process of embedding environmental and social benefits in the tax system.

-- Arun Advani, assistant professor in economics and impact director of the Centre for Competitive Advantage in the Global Economy (CAGE) at Warwick University.
+Assistant professor in economics and impact director of the Centre for Competitive Advantage in the Global Economy (CAGE), Warwick University

-- Lorraine Whitmarsh, professor of environmental psychology at University of Bath, and director of the Centre for Climate Change & Social Transformation (CAST).
+Professor of environmental psychology, University of Bath, and director, Centre for Climate Change & Social Transformation (CAST)